Akshg/context_manager/README.md

 gem install context_manager
 ```

-Sample context manager to open and close a file
+A sample context manager to open and close a file.
+Similarly, you can write your own.
 ```
 def open(filename)
   f = File.open(filename)